Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/OVMSAdaptorEdgeSolution/Readme.md

 ### Openvino Face Detection
-Bellow is a simple case that only use the model from openvino model zoo to do the face detection
+The following is a simple case that only use the model from openvino model zoo to do the face detection

 ![arch_img](../assets/Cascade1_ovms%20model_20210927.png?raw=true)